jccrosby/smart-ai-adoption/slides.md

 The pressure to "do something with AI" can lead to rushed decisions & poor outcomes

-1. AI offers opportunities like
+1. It's an exciting time!
+AI offers opportunities like
    1. Enhanced productivity
    2. Better quality
    3. Faster cycles or higher velocity
    4. More innovation more often
-2. There are risks and pitfalls we need to be aware of
+2. There are risks that come along with that - FOMO is a big driver of that
-   1. not having a plan
+   1. No direction - lack of clear goals
-   2. Lack of clear goals
+   2. Not having a plan
    3. No coherent strategy
-   4. FOMO
+   4. "just get out there and make sure we're using it"

-3. The challenge is to navigate the landscape smartly, so we can harness those opportunities and avoid the pitfalls.
+The challenge is to navigate this quickly evolving landscape smartly, so we can harness those opportunities and avoid the risks and pitfalls.
 -->

 ---